wbcmedia/wbcmedia.github.io/2026/draft.md

 **_Mrs Buttermuffin_** : Do you think his Lordship was going a bit funny?

 **_Lord Naff_** : That wasn't MY will.
 I don't understand.
 I say, that wasn't my will.
 Why is no-one listening to me?

+- Lord Naff addresses the audience

-Can you hear me?
+**_Lord Naff_** : Can you hear me?
 Do you understand what's going on?
 No?
 Well you need to concentrate, honestly, the script gets even harder to follow in a bit...

 - Mrs Tripps shuffles in with a tea tray